Onboarding: basics for a successful process

 Phases of onboarding

 Onboarding is a long-term process.
-In principle, it lasts until the person in question has been fully trained.
-The exact period of onboarding varies greatly and depends on, among other things
+In principle, it lasts until the person in question is fully trained.
+The exact period that onboarding covers varies greatly and depends, among other things, on

-- the position of the person to be trained
+- the position of the person being trained

 - the tasks of the respective position